TheKoola/eosstracker/doc/EOSS-PPA-Upgrade.md

 The `INFO:  direwolf seems to support the -Q parameter` line informs you that direwolf version 1.5.2-1ppa2 is properly installed.
-The `Aprsc tap connection to local aprsc successful` line without any
-`WARNING:  Syntax error with aprsc Uplink configuration, retrying without custom uplink filter...` line informs you that aprsc-eoss version 1.0-1ppa4 is prpoerly installed and working.
+The `Aprsc tap connection to local aprsc successful` line at the bottom without any `WARNING:  Syntax error with aprsc Uplink configuration, retrying without custom uplink filter...` line informs you that aprsc-eoss version 1.0-1ppa4 is properly installed and working.

 ### Optional: Check and see if connected to EOSS PPA